“When Alif comes into possession of a mysterious book, He discovers a door into another world”

 At first glance this book sounded like a Middle Eastern version of Harry Potter travelling to Narnia, fighting giant sand snakes and looking for an Indiana Jones sacred relic.
 To some extents it is exactly that.

 It begins by introducing Alif a modern day computer hacker, concealing the identity of his numerous clients.
-His clientele ranges from pornographers in Saudi Arabia to mere bloggers in Egypt.
-Being of a half Indian heritage, which was considered him as a lower class compared to his full Arab blooded inhabitants, Alif gave his protection to anyone who could afford to pay for it.
+His clientele ranges from pornographers in Saudi Arabia to your average blogger in Egypt.
+Being of a half Indian heritage, which considered him as a lower class compared to his full Arab blooded inhabitants, Alif gave his protection to anyone who could afford to pay for it.

 Alongside this technological battle with the government, a more cultural and spiritual journey is being explored.
 Alif is struggling between the lines in district, which separate rich from poor, and also him for his beloved.
-In spite of they’re separation he sends a token of their first night.
+In spite of their separation he sends her a token of their first night, the blood stained sheets.
 In response she sends him the “Alf Yeom”, a historical book written hundreds of years ago by those of the unseen (Jinn).

 Wilson’s writing is also very influenced by Islamic context and history.
 One of my personal favourite references is when she distinguishes between the Arabic and English meaning of “Atom”.
 An argument presented by a American convert discusses how a word form the Quran translates into “atom” in English, even though there was no such thing as atoms in the 6th century.
+So in Arabic this word means the smallest thing in the world but in English this would change upon discovery of something smaller.
 Here she cleverly showcases the beauty and the miracles created by the Quran in such a simple format.

 Overall it was a very well written book focusing on a lot of different worlds (literally) and combining them beautifully with the help of just one book.